Introduction

 How Firecrawl Combines Both

-endpoint combines both capabilities:
+method combines both capabilities:

-- URL analysis: Identifies links through sitemap or page traversal
+- URL analysis: Identifies links through sitemap or page traversal (you can also use the map endpoint to discover URLs first)

 - Recursive traversal: Follows links to discover sub-pages